jldantas/libmft/README.md

 - Added EA and SECURITY_DESCRIPTOR attributes
 - Fixed a problem with symbolic links and junction points
 - Small fix for reparse point flags
+- Changed how attribute headers are represented (API break)

 ### Version 0.7